 “He doesn’t know how to play,” I note.

 “Jace can guide him.
 All he needs to do is strum.
 Then, he can play with the Hillbilly Brothers once he’s done with his tall tale.”

-Jack contacts Jace who is navigating Tommy, driving Auntie Em’s car from Ft Lauderdale.
+Jack contacts Jace, who is navigating Tommy, driving Auntie Em’s car from Ft Lauderdale.
 I visualize Tommy as a 14-year-old behind the wheel.
 I still can’t believe he’s sixteen.
 They show up before noon.
 Jack revels in showing Tommy his mansion of a house.
 The boy is easily impressed.
 We hadn’t anticipated his bringing his gang of sophomore boys and his girlfriend to hear him perform that night.
 Soon we have a pool party of ghetto kids jumping in and out of the pool in their soggy boxers.
 Mummy soon appears, taking charge by directing the kids to the pool cabana where more appropriate attire is provided.
 Isabelle makes BLTs and grilled cheese sandwiches for everyone.
 Soon we’re on our way to Michael’s for a dress rehearsal.

-We weren’t the only ones to bring 15-year-olds to our final practice.
+We aren’t the only ones to bring 15-year-olds to our final practice.
 John, Stu and Mike Jr have a group of their swim team friends there.
 The groups quickly meld into one gang of raucous teens.
 Michael’s house is invaded.
 Michael has them all convene in the garage – out of sight, out of mind.

 Jace takes Tommy in hand and has him strumming an acoustic guitar.
 Under firm guidance, Tommy soon sounds competent enough to perform.
 Complimenting him on his newly found talent, I tell Tommy he was now going to play on the Hillbilly Brothers set.
 He’s ecstatic.